NBISweden/workshop-reproducible-research/docs/docker.md

 RUN rm Miniconda3-latest-Linux-x86_64.sh
 ```

 Remember that each layer contains the difference compared to the previous layer?
 What will happen here is that the first command adds the installation file and the second will unpack the file and install the software.
-The third layer will say "the installation file should no longer exist".
+The third layer will say "the installation file should no longer exist on the file system".
 However, the file will still remain in the image since the image is constructed layer-by-layer bottom-up.
 This results in unnecessarily many layers and bloated images.

 ```no-highlight
 # Add conda to PATH and set locale